DUNE-DAQ/nanorc/docs/README.md

 python -m minidaqapp.nanorc.mdapp_multiru_gen mdapp_fake
 ```

-Next, create a file called `top_level.json` which contains:
+Next (if you want to), you can create a file called `top_level.json` which contains:

 ```json
 {